sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 "...You chained yourself up, Jevil?"
 Ralsei finally says, confusion on his features.

-"Ugh," you begin, rolling your eyes, but-
+"Ugh," you begin, rolling your eyes, before you notice that the words also appear in a floating box in front of your eyes.
+What...?
+You start to reply, but-

 "Didn't think you were into that," Kris says quietly, smirking.
 Susie snorts at the implied innuendo.